-This seven-night walking tour is the third stage of the Way of St. James Pilgrim Route.
+This seven-night walking tour is the third stage of the Way of St. James Pilgrim Route and takes you through some of the most beautiful countryside with lovely towns and villages along the route.

 This eight-day, seven-night walking tour is the third stage of the legendary Way of St. James Pilgrim Route – one of the most famous pilgrimages in all of Christianity.